casparwb/Syzygy.jl/docs/src/manual/advanced.md

 ## Adding another potential

-To add a new potential and acceleration function, you first need to define the acceleration function itself, which should be an in-place function that calculates the pairwise acceleration for two particles $(i, j)$ and adds it to the acceleration vectors (dvi and dvj).
+To add a new potential and acceleration function, you first need to define the acceleration function itself, which should be an in-place function that calculates the pairwise acceleration for two particles (i, j) and adds it to the acceleration vectors (dvi and dvj).
 The function must return `nothing`.
 Example:

 ```julia